 Secure Socket Layer certificate is used by many websites like Google, Facebook, and Twitter.
-Instead of HTTP in the link, you may see https which is indicating the SSL certification.
+Instead of HTTP in the link, you may see HTTPS, indicating the SSL certification.
 This ensures that the connection is encrypted and safe to use.

-So if your site involves entering usernames or passwords, then it’s necessary that you use SSL certificate for securing everyone’s personal information.
+So if your site involves entering usernames or passwords, you must use an SSL certificate to secure everyone’s personal information.

 Easy HTTPS Redirection and Verve SSL are two good SSL plugins currently available.

-There are many directories which are full of various themes and plugins which you can use for your WordPress site, however, not all of them can be trusted.
+Many directories are full of various themes and plugins which you can use for your WordPress site.
+However, not all of the themes can be trusted.
 The entire themes list is created independently.
-There are some top-notch banks which contain themes, all well approved by volunteers but you never know if one of them contains any malicious code which might cause major WordPress malfunction.
+Some top-notch banks contain themes, all well approved by volunteers, but you never know if one of them has any malicious code which might cause significant WordPress malfunction.

-So much so these faulty plugins might contain some security loopholes.
-Hence hackers can easily intrude your site through these plugins.
+So much so that these faulty plugins might contain some security loopholes.
+Hence hackers can easily intrude on your site through these plugins.

 The best you can do is always check reviews from people before downloading a theme for your site.
-Make sure the site which is offering you that theme directory is known for its excellence like WPMU DEV.
+Ensure the site offering you that theme directory is known for its excellence, like WPMU DEV.
 Search for reviews from volunteers and then choose the best.

 - ThemeForest – Themeforest is probably currently the most popular premium WordPress theme marketplace.
 Created by the great team over at Envato, they have over 6,000 WordPress themes that cover a wide variety of styles and features.